hse-project/hse-project.github.io/v2/docs/gs/about.md

 ## Overview

 HSE provides functions to create and access a key-value database (KVDB).
-A KVDB comprises one or more named key-value stores (KVS), each of which is an independent collection of key-value pairs.
+A KVDB comprises one or more named key-value stores (KVSs), each of which is an independent collection of key-value pairs.
 A KVS is analogous to a table in a relational database.
 The HSE data model enables each KVS in a KVDB to be optimized for how the